 New GradeMark Interface

-‘Feedback Studio’ – The interface for Turnitin’s GradeMark online marking tool and originality reports has been revamped, with the new interface being known as ‘Feedback Studio’.
-Anyone using Turnitin through Blackboard will see the new interface automatically.
+‘Feedback Studio’ – The interface for Turnitin’s GradeMark online marking tool and originality / similarity reports is known as ‘Feedback Studio’.
+Anyone using Turnitin through Blackboard will see this interface automatically.

-Click the link above for further information on this new interface, or click through our step by step guides in the sections below which have been updated where required to reflect the changes to the interface.
+Click the link above for further information on this interface, or click through our step by step guides in the sections below.

-We recommend that users who are due to mark during Semester 1 of the 17-18 Academic Year read through the online guides in advance of any marking periods to familiarise themselves with the new interface.
+We recommend that users who are due to mark during Semester 1 read through the online guides in advance of any marking periods to familiarise themselves with the new interface.

-If you have any queries about the new interface, please raise a call with Serviceline@soton.ac.uk
+If you have any queries about the feedback studio interface, please raise a call with Serviceline@soton.ac.uk

 Managing Assignments – Assignments are the most fundamental part of Turnitin, allowing students to submit their work online.
 This set of guides covers various aspects of managing your Turnitin assignments.